-" We must ask the question, which might sound naïve to those who have elaborated sophisticated arguments to justify their refusal to eliminate these terrible and terrifying weapons of mass destruction - why do they need them anyway?
-In reality, no rational answer can be advanced to explain what, in the end, is the consequence of Cold War inertia and an attachment to the use of the threat of brute force.
-NELSON MANDELA from his 1998 speech to the United Nations General Assembly (UNGA) on the 60th anniversary of the UN Declaration of Human Rights The Elders and nuclear weapons The existential threat to humanity posed by nuclear weapons has always been present in the minds of the Elders, as individual global leaders who previously held high office with governments and international organisations around the world, and as a group.
-All have thought long and hard about the implications for human security of the possession and proliferation of these doomsday weapons.
-Ernesto Zedillo and Gro Harlem Brundtland, the former Mexican President and Norwegian Prime Minister, were both Commissioners in the 2009 International Commission on Nuclear Non-Proliferation and Disarmament (ICNND).
+Ernesto Zedillo and Gro Harlem Brundtland, former Mexican President and Norwegian Prime Minister, were both Commissioners in the 2009 International Commission on Nuclear Non-Proliferation and Disarmament (ICNND).
 Ernesto Zedillo was also the Chair of the 2007 Commission of Eminent Persons on the future of the International Atomic Energy Agency (IAEA).
-Mary Robinson, the current Chair of The Elders and former President of Ireland, has been a champion of nuclear disarmament, while Elbegdorj Tsakhia, former President of Mongolia, worked as President to secure international recognition of Mongolia's nuclear-weapon-free status.
-Emeritus Elder Jimmy Carter, the 39th US President, had first-hand experience of the topic: as a nuclear submarine commander in the US Navy and later as the US military's Commander-in-Chief from 1977-81.
+Mary Robinson, former President of Ireland, and Helen Clark, former Prime Minister of New Zealand, have both been champions of nuclear disarmament over many decades, while Elbegdorj Tsakhia, former President of Mongolia, worked as President to secure international recognition of Mongolia's nuclear-weapon-free status.
+Founding Elder Jimmy Carter (who died in 2024), the 39th US President, had first-hand experience of the topic: as a nuclear submarine commander in the US Navy and later as the US military's Commander-in-Chief from 1977-81.
 Ban Ki-moon, the Deputy Chair of The Elders and former UN Secretary-General, invested much time and energy in discussing non-proliferation and disarmament with UN member states.
-Martti Ahtisaari, Gro Harlem Brundtland, Mary Robinson and Jimmy Carter with Vice Minister of Foreign Affairs of North Korea Ri Yong Ho during an Elders' visit to North Korea, 2011.
-Photo: Richard Lewis / The Elders